llwasampijja/Store-Manager-Challenge-Two/README.md

 ### Installing Requirements
 All the requirements required to run this application are listed in the requirements.txt file in the root folder of the project.
 While in the folder, run the command below to install these requirements.

 `pip3 install -r requirements.txt`

 ### How to Clone This Repository to Your Local Machine (Windows PC)
 - Step 1: Create folder on your local machine and give it any name you want.
 - Step 2: Open the git bash tool and navigate to the folder that you just created in the step above.
-- Step 3: Now run this command in git bash CLI
+- Step 3: Now run this command in git bash CLI.

 `git clone https://github.com/llwasampijja/Store-Manager-Challenge-Two`

 This will copy the entire project onto your local machine.
 Project name should be “Store-Manager-Challenge-Two”
-- Step 4: Navigate to that folder in git bash and change from the master branch to feature branch using the command below `Git checkout feature`
+- Step 4: Navigate to that folder in git bash and change from the master branch to feature branch using the command below

+`Git checkout feature`

 And now you have successfully cloned the project and also configured it to run it on your computer.